 Unhealthy eating habits also tend to run in families.
 Most obese subjects learn bad eating habits from parents when they were young & continue them right into adulthood as well.

 This is another important factor which is closely associated with obesity.
 Several people have jobs which simply involve sitting at a desk for the most part of the day.
 Moreover, these people rely on cars to commute, rather than cycling or walking.
 As a part of relaxation, obese people tend to watch television, play computer games, browse the internet & rarely take to exercising.
 Since they are not active enough, they do not consume the energy provided by the food they eat & the extra calories are therefore stored within the body as fat.
-It is recommended that adults perform at least 150 minutes of moderate-intensity aerobic activity like fast-walking or cycling every week.
+It is recommended that adults perform at least 150 minutes of moderate-intensity aerobic activity like fast walking or cycling every week.
 This is not required to be put in one go, but can effectively be broken down into smaller periods.
 Like for example, one can exercise for 30 minutes every day for about 5 days every week.
-People who are obese & trying to lose weight may, however, need to exercise more than the regimen specified above.
+People who are obese & trying to lose weight may, however, need to exercise more than the regime specified above.
 Nevertheless, they may start slowly & gradually build up to increase the amount of exercise they put in every week.
 Some people also claim that it is useless trying to lose weight because it is in the genes or runs in the family.
 Although there are some rare genetic conditions which cause obesity like Prader-Willi syndrome, there is no reason as to why other people cannot lose weight.
-Though it may be true that certain inherited genetic traits from parents, like having a large appetite, may make it difficult to lose weight, but this certainly does not make it impossible to do so.
-Obesity in several cases has more to do with environmental factors like poor habits of eating which were learnt during childhood.
+Though it may be true that certain inherited genetic traits from parents, like having a large appetite, may make it difficult to lose weight, this certainly does not make it impossible to do so.
+Obesity in several cases has more to do with environmental factors like poor habits of eating which were learned during childhood.

 Some cases of obesity may have underlying medical conditions which contribute to weight gain.
 Some of these may include the following.